Back to Vivint Guides

 • Router firmware update changed WiFi settings

-• DHCP lease expiring and IP not being renewed
+• DHCP lease expiring without renewal

 Most fixes happen in the first 3 steps.